 The whole spelt (and wheat) grain kernel consists of three primary parts: bran, germ, and endosperm.

-Each part contains its own unique nutrients and attributes.
-When the whole grain is milled into flour, the entire kernel is milled, thus the bran, germ, and endosperm contribute their nutrients and other qualities, which is why this is the most naturally nutritious flour.
+Each part of the spelt grain contains its own unique nutrients and attributes.
+When the whole grain is milled into flour, the entire kernel is milled, thus the bran, germ, and endosperm contribute their nutrients and qualities, which is why spelt flour is the most naturally nutritious flour.

 Most wheat flour producers will separate the endosperm from its germ and bran during the milling process.
 This type of milling results in a finer texture and longer shelf life.
 The downside of this additional processing, called refining, is that it reduces the nutrient quality.